shahriar0104/doctor-appointment/README.md

 ## Build

-Run `ng build` to build the project.
+Specific production and staging command added in `package.json` file.
+U can run `npm prod` for production build & `npm staging` for staging build or u can change that command as your need.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The `--prod` flag & `root` directory also set in those commands for a production build.

 ## Running unit tests